sutharsan3005/sml5202-sutharsan/aboutfrench.md

 <p> This section of the site will talk about the country France and some basic information based on its culture and environment  </p>

+<p> France is located in the Western Europe where Paris, is its capital.
+Below is an interactive media presentation showcasing France </p>